d12frosted/elpa-mirror/stable-melpa/tok-theme-readme.txt

-Tok is a minimal and calm theme with saffron color scheme.
+Tok is a minimal and calm theme with dark and saffron color scheme.